jamiegibney/macsign/README.md

 hard to find.
 This script provides an easy method for projects which use alternative build tools, such as CMake or Cargo.

-Currently, this script only signs and notarizes standalone `.app` bundles.
+Currently, this script only signs and notarises standalone `.app` bundles.
 It does not yet have support for `.dmg` or `.pkg` (this is planned).

 It has been successfully tested on 16/12/24 using macOS 14.3, but should work